pgdr/gamedev/README.md

+---
+documentclass: memoir
+fontsize: 14pt
-# Introduction to Graph Theory for Gamedevs
+title: Introduction to Graph Theory for Gamedevs

-## Abstract
+author: Pål Grønås Drange
+date: Summer 2025
+papersize:
+  - a4paper
+header-includes:
+  - \usepackage{microtype}
+  - \usepackage{newpx}
+  - \usepackage{froufrou}
+abstract: |

     This pamphlet serves to purposes.

     1. Introduce graph theory to teach concepts and graph structures for game developers, both programmers and artistic creators.
 This also entails expositing some algorithms, although all algorithms mentioned herein are quite simple.

     2. Through structures, models, and problems from graph theory, give ideas to game creators about possible games, puzzles, and also AI (bot) strategies for games.
 It also might explain what makes a certain graph problem easy or hard.

+---

+\tableofcontents

-## Basic graph theory and representation
+# Basic graph theory and representation

 A graph is a mathematical object where we have objects (abstractly called nodes or vertices) and relations between them.
 If two objects, e.g. $v_1$ and $v_2$